HomeBlog Home

 Address: 1200 S Blount St, Raleigh, NC 27601

 Neighbor To Neighbor, also referred to as N2N, is a non-profit and community development organization that offers the chance for neighbors to come together.
+This organization takes a holistic, relationship-based approach to helping youth and adults thrive educationally, developmentally, and spiritually.

 Through mentoring relationships, Neighbor To Neighbor provides academic mentoring, afterschool enrichment, asset development, and workforce development programs for members of the community.